What is an Annuity?

 - Mortgage and Auto Financing

-The formula for calculating the present value (PV) of an annuity is equal to the sum of all future annuity payments – which are divided by one plus the yield to maturity (YTM) and raised to the power of the number of periods.
+The formula to calculate the present value (PV) of an annuity is equal to the sum of all future annuity payments – which are divided by one plus the yield to maturity (YTM) and raised to the power of the number of periods.

 - PV = Present Value